Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 65 million years ago - 10 kilometer (6.2 mile) diameter impactor

-Fossil evidence shows an amazing, abrupt change in life on Earth that occurred about 65 million years ago.
-Prior to that moment was the Cretaceous period when the dinosaurs were common, as well as many other species that no longer exist today.
-After that moment, when most animal and plant species on the planet suddenly disappeared, was the Tertiary period.
+Fossil evidence shows a startling, abrupt change in life on Earth that occurred about 65 million years ago.
+Prior to the event in the Cretaceous period,dinosaurs were common, as well as many other species that no longer exist today.
+After the event, known as the Tertiary period, most animal and plant species on the planet suddenly disappeared.

 This K-T fossil boundary (why isn't it 'CT' you ask?
-It's because the word Cretaceous starts with a 'k' in German) shows a layer of the element iridium which is uncommon on the Earth's surface but much more common in asteroids.
-The layer also includes burned material that suggests vast firestorms.
-The amount of burnt materioal in this layer is consistent with everything on the Earth's surface being burned!
-There are also tsunami (tidal wave) deposits around the Caribbean dating from that time.
+It's because the word Cretaceous starts with a 'k' in German) shows a layer of the element iridium, which is rare on the Earth's surface but much more common in asteroids.
+The layer also includes burnt material consistent with vast, widespread firestorms on the Earth's surface.
+Tsunami (tidal wave) deposits around the Caribbean also date from that time.